DaveTCode/gameboy-emulator-dotnet/README.md

 - Tetris DX working/playable - DONE
 - Gameboy color demo mostly appears to be working - DONE

+## APU Known State

+- Sound 1 playing through NAudio but all sorts of things are wrong
+- Sound 2 might work but is untested
+- Sound3/4 are currently unimplemented

 ## State

 - Passing test roms section at bottom of readme